kiwi-app/kiwi-nextjs/README.md

 }

 // Loader
-// interface used only for typing the "params" object interface ProductParams {
+// interface used only for locally type the "params" object interface ProductParams {
   id: string;
 }